It’s almost impossible to separate the name , and for very good reason! from the style of

 Jobim (1973, MCA)

-Released in his homeland as ‘Matita Perê‘ this has an interesting story, being started in Brazil and finished in New York City, due to the martial law that had been imposed in the former.
+Released in his homeland as ‘Matita Perê‘ this album has an interesting story, being started in Brazil and finished in New York City, due to the martial law that had been imposed in the former.

 Elis & Tom (1974, Philips Records)